by GDL 629 19136

 Desire’s alabaster countenance became uncharacteristically ugly as Sandy suddenly broke free of her influence.
 She — or was it he? — took that as a cue and slid over to the doorway, not wishing to participate in the melee.

 Ramulus raised his fists, and his trademark vines erupted from the floor.
-The vines darted around like serpents, striking at Wes and Sandy, who were leaping around them, but the vines were getting closer.
+The vines darted around like serpents, striking at Wes and Sandy, who leaped around them, but the vines were getting closer.

 He spotted Loki creeping behind Wesley, who was busy electrocuting one of the vines that threatened him.
 Without hesitation, Sandy jumped over the table, using it as a springboard to land feet first into Loki’s back.

-The wiry god of mischief landed hard.
+The wiry God of Mischief landed hard.
 He turned, eyes ablaze with fury.
-“No one can strike me and get away with it!”
+“No one can strike me and escape unscathed!”
 Loki lunged at Sandy, forgetting his magic in his rage.

-“No, ya dope… the name’s Sandy!” replied the young daredevil, laughingly taunting his opponent.
+“No, ya dope… the name’s Sandy!” replied the young daredevil, taunting his opponent with a laugh.

 Loki made a feeble attempt for Sandy’s neck and received a sharp judo blow to his own neck in reply.
-Loki would need a few minutes to get up from that blow.
+Loki would need a few minutes to recover from that blow.

 Sandy was deliriously happy.
-This is tops, thought the 1940s New York kid, sidestepping yet another vine, bounding over them like some crazed acrobat to assist his mentor.
-Wesley was struggling with two vines that had robbed him of his trusty wirepoon and wrestled him to the ground.
+This is tops, thought the 1940s New York kid, sidestepping yet another vine and bounding over them like a crazed acrobat to assist his mentor.
+Wesley struggled with two vines that had robbed him of his trusty wirepoon and wrestled him to the ground.

-Sandy grabbed the displaced wirepoon gun and did a double somersault through the onrushing stalks, firing the wirepoon in midair.
+Sandy grabbed the displaced wirepoon gun and performed a double somersault through the onrushing stalks, firing the wirepoon in midair.
 The cable wrapped its way around Ramulus.

 Wesley, though busy fighting for his life, shouted, “Sandy!
 Press the middle button!”